AP Photos: Editor selections from the past week in Asia | The China Post

-In other images from the Asia-Pacific region this week, Japanese Olympic Committee head Tsunekazu Takeda announced he would stand down when his term ends amid a bribery scandal that investigators suspect helped Tokyo land next year’s Olympics.
-Takeda denied the corruption allegations.
+The community in Christchurch, New Zealand, continued to mourn the worshippers killed in attacks at two mosques.

-Hindus smeared their faces colored powder during celebrations marking Holi, the festival of colors that also marks the advent of spring.
+Election campaigning was underway in India, where voting takes place in seven phases in April and May.

-This gallery was curated by Associated Press photo editor Masayo Yoshida in Tokyo.
+This gallery was curated by Associated Press photo editor Toru Takahashi in Tokyo.

 Visit the AP Images blog: http://apimagesblog.com